How much is Invisalign?

 - Ask your dentist or Invisalign provider for the item numbers of your treatment.

 - Give your insurer these numbers to get an exact figure on your total rebate amount.

 Compare some options with Major Dental

 Here are a few options from finder.com.au partners that offer a major dental limit where Invisalign may be covered depending on the treatment.
-They all have a 12-month waiting period and prices are based on a single living in NSW.
+They all have a 12-month waiting period and prices are based on a single living in Sydney.
 If you can get the Medicare numbers from your dentist, this will help work out how much is covered.